makllama/makllama/README.md

 - Running LLMs on Kubernetes with Virtual Kubelet + Containerd + ShimV2 + runm
 - Beyond container, orchestrate LLMs with Kubernetes on macOS

+## Description

+With the popularity of generative AI, the demand for running large language models (LLMs) on Kubernetes is increasing.
+Apple Silicon M-series chips (with unified memory) are proven to be a good choice for running LLMs (https://github.com/ggerganov/llama.cpp/discussions/4167).
+However, the current Kubernetes ecosystem is designed for running containers on Linux.
+In this talk, we will introduce our work on running LLMs on Kubernetes with macOS nodes.
+We will show you how to use Virtual Kubelet + Containerd + ShimV2 + runm (built on top of llama.cpp: https://github.com/ggerganov/llama.cpp) to run open-source foundation models like gemma, llama2 and mistral on Kubernetes.
+We will also explain our motivation and the challenges we faced during the development.
+We hope this talk will inspire the community to build a more inclusive Kubernetes ecosystem that supports running LLMs on macOS.

+## Benefits to the Ecosystem

+- Enable running LLMs on Kubernetes with macOS nodes
+- Provide an alternative solution for running LLMs on Kubernetes
+- Inspire the community to build a more inclusive Kubernetes ecosystem that supports running LLMs on macOS

 ## Background

 With over 100,000 Docker Pulls, [Ollama](https://github.com/ollama/ollama) has become a popular choice for building and running language models on the local machine.